-Chike Uzuegbunam graduated from college, but he hasn’t been able to fully move on.
+After Chike Uzuegbunam graduated from college, he wasn’t able to move on fully.

-For more than four years now, Chike has been involved in a lawsuit against his alma mater, Georgia Gwinnett College.
-And today, the U.S. Supreme Court ruled 8-1 in favor of Chike, giving him the justice he deserves.
-Praise God!
+For more than four years, Chike was involved in a lawsuit against his alma mater, Georgia Gwinnett College.
+And in 2021, the U.S. Supreme Court ruled 8-1 in favor of Chike, giving him the justice he deserves.

-Let’s take a look at his case and what got him here in the first place.
+Let’s take a look at his case and what got him there in the first place.

 Chike truly lives out the call of Mark 16:15: “Go into all the world and proclaim the Gospel to the whole creation.”